Accounts Receivable (A/R) Turnover Ratio: Definition & Free Calculator

-The accounts receivable (A/R) turnover ratio is helpful in managing your accounts receivable and measures how effectively a business collects payment from customers they have extended credit to within a given period―generally one year.
-It also shows how effective its credit policy and procedures are and how streamlined its A/R process is.
-Managing the A/R process is a fundamental bookkeeping task that can make a major impact on the cash flow of your business.
+The accounts receivable (A/R) turnover ratio is helpful in managing your A/R and measures how effectively a business collects payment from customers they have extended credit to within a given period―generally one year.
+Analyzing the A/R turnover should include industry benchmarks to give you a full understanding of whether the company is doing fine at an industry level.

 The A/R turnover ratio formula is: